ipedro/swiftui-property-picker/README.md

 ### Basic Usage

-Apply the `environmentPickerOption` modifier to any SwiftUI view to enable dynamic value selection based on a specified key.
+Apply the `environmentPicker` modifier to any SwiftUI view to enable dynamic value selection based on a specified key.

 ```swift
 import SwiftUI